restatedev/examples/kotlin/patterns-use-cases/README.md

 Durable Execution's guarantee to run code to the end in the presence of failures, and to deterministically recover previous steps from the journal, makes sagas easy.
 Every step pushes a compensation action (an undo operation) to a stack.
 In the case of an error, those operations are run.

-The main requirement is that steps are implemented as journaled operations, like `ctx.run()` or RPC/messaging.
+The main requirement is that steps are implemented as journaled operations, like `ctx.runBlock()` or RPC/messaging.

 The example shows two ways you can implement the compensation, depending on the characteristics of the API/system you interact with.
 1. **Two-phase commit**: The reservation is created and then confirmed or cancelled.
 The compensation executes 'cancel' and is added after the reservation is created.